Selling a House While in a Fixed Rate Mortgage

 Yes.
 In most cases, you shouldn’t face too many problems.
 But if your fixed rate deal is still in place, it’s likely there will be an early repayment charge (ERC).
 These vary from lender to lender but will usually be between 1% and 5% of your outstanding mortgage balance.

 Usually, the longer you have left to run on a fixed deal, the higher the ERC.
-There are a handful of fixed rate mortgages that don’t charge an ERC, but these tend to charge higher rates and may not be the cheapest way to borrow unless you know from the outset that you only need a short-term loan.
+A handful of fixed-rate mortgages don’t charge an ERC, but these tend to charge higher rates and may not be the cheapest way to borrow unless you know from the outset that you only need a short-term loan.

-If your fixed rate deal is due to end soon, you may be able to delay the sale until that time to save paying the fee.
-Likewise, if your ERC is calculated on a sliding scale (e.g. 5% in year one, down to 1% in year five), it can be worth waiting until it drops down a level.
+If your fixed rate deal is due to end soon, you may be able to delay the sale until then to avoid paying the fee.
+Likewise, if your ERC is calculated on a sliding scale (e.g., 5% in year one, down to 1% in year five), it can be worth waiting until it drops down a level.

 There may be times when paying the fee is the best decision, either because you can take out a new mortgage at a more favourable rate or to avoid missing out on your dream home.

-Porting is the process of transferring your existing mortgage to the property you are buying.
+Porting is transferring your existing mortgage to the property you are buying.

 Porting can cause complications if:

-- The provider has updated their lending criteria and you are not eligible to borrow from them.
+• The provider has updated their lending criteria; you cannot borrow from them.

-In these circumstances, it’s likely that porting will not be an option and you will need to find an alternative provider.
+In these circumstances, porting is unlikely to be an option, and you will need to find an alternative provider.
 This will mean paying the ERC.
-If this is the case, getting the right deal is crucial as it can help you claw back all or part of the fee.
+If this is the case, getting the right deal is crucial, as it can help you claw back all or part of the fee.

 For full details, check out our guide to porting a mortgage.